1990s North Korean famine: Black markets

 With the desperation derived from famine and informal trade and commercialization, North Koreans developed their black market, and moreover, they were surviving by adapting.
 Andrei Lankov has described the process as the "natural death of North Korean Stalinism".

-The average official salary in 2011 was equivalent to $US2 per month while the actual monthly income seems to be around $US15 because most North Koreans earn money from illegal small businesses: trade, subsistence farming, and handicrafts.
-The illegal economy is dominated by women because men have to attend their places of official work even though most of the factories are non-functioning.
+The average official salary in 2011 was equivalent to US$2 per month.
+However, the actual monthly income could be estimated to be around US$15 as most North Koreans were earning money from illegal small businesses; trade, subsistence farming, and handicrafts.
+The illegal economy is largely dominated by women.
+This is because men are expected to attend their places of official work despite most of the factories being non-functional.

 International response

 Initial assistance to North Korea started as early as 1990, with small-scale support from religious groups in South Korea and assistance from UNICEF.
 In August 1995, North Korea made an official request for humanitarian aid and the international community responded accordingly:

 Beginning in 1996, the U.S. also started shipping food aid to North Korea through the United Nations World Food Programme (WFP) to combat the famine.
 Shipments peaked in 1999 at nearly 600,000 tons making the U.S. the largest foreign aid donor to the country at the time.
-Under the Bush Administration, aid was drastically reduced year after year from 320,000 tons in 2001 to 28,000 tons in 2005.
-The Bush Administration was criticized for "using food as a weapon" during talks over the North's nuclear weapons program, but insisted the U.S. Agency for International Development (USAID) criteria were the same for all countries and the situation in North Korea had "improved significantly since its collapse in the mid-1990s".
+Under the Bush administration, aid was drastically reduced year after year from 320,000 tons in 2001 to 28,000 tons in 2005.
+The Bush administration was criticized for "using food as a weapon" during talks over the North's nuclear weapons program, but insisted the U.S. Agency for International Development (USAID) criteria were the same for all countries and the situation in North Korea had "improved significantly since its collapse in the mid-1990s".

 South Korea (before the Lee Myung-bak government) and China remained the largest donors of food aid to North Korea.
 The U.S. objects to this manner of donating food due to the North Korean state's refusal to allow donor representatives to supervise the distribution of their aid inside North Korea.
 Such supervision would ensure that aid does not get seized and sold by well-connected elites or diverted to feed North Korea's large military.
 In 2005, South Korea and China together provided almost 1 million tons of food aid, each contributing half.

 Humanitarian aid from North Korea's neighbors has been cut off at times in order to provoke North Korea into resuming boycotted talks.
 For example, South Korea decided to "postpone consideration" of 500,000 tons of rice for the North in 2006, but the idea of providing food as a clear incentive (as opposed to resuming "general humanitarian aid") has been avoided.
 There have also been aid disruptions due to widespread theft of railway cars used by mainland China to deliver food relief.